Keep the Trail Access info current...

 Goldfields & Mining

-Scutts Hut and Kurrawonga Falls walk is a 19km, grade 5 Return hike located in the Mount Kaputar National Park, NSW.
-The hike should take approximately 11hrs to complete.
+Scutts Hut and Kurrawonga Falls walk is a 19km, grade 5 return hike, located in the Mount Kaputar National Park, New South Wales.
+The hike should take approximately 11hr to complete.

 Scutts Hut and Kurrawonga Falls walk is a 19km hike through the beautiful mountain scenery of Mount Kaputar National Park, near Narrabri.
 As one of the more challenging walks in the park, it offers a chance to really experience the historic heritage of Scutts Hut, a hut built by an early pioneer in the 1930s.